aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 type ApparentlyString = MustBeString<string | number>; // just returns string.
 ```

-WHen passing in a union type as a generic, you can think of it as splitting into two type equations, one for each type in the union type, so two different type conditional statements are being evaluated, and then joining it in a union.
+When passing in a union type as a generic, you can think of it as splitting into two type equations, one for each type in the union type, so two different type conditional statements are being evaluated, and then joining it in a union.

-- `MustBeString<string | number>` is evaluated as `MustBeString<string>` | `MustBeString<number>`
+>`MustBeString<string | number>` is evaluated as `MustBeString<string>` | `MustBeString<number>`

 ###  `infer`